-As members of the Unitarian Universalist Fellowship of the Rappahannock, we come together to create a welcoming community of diverse people who search for spiritual meaning in our lives.
-We listen to each other, speak our truths, and respect ideas and beliefs that are different from our own.
-We take responsibility for our words and actions.
-We strive to be compassionate and loving with ourselves and with others.
-We promote social justice and serve all in our community.
+As members of the Unitarian Universalist Fellowship of the Rappahannock (UUFR), we come together to create a welcoming and inclusive community of diverse individuals seeking spiritual meaning in our lives.
+We listen deeply to one another, speak our truths with integrity, and honor ideas and beliefs that differ from our own.
+We take responsibility for our words and actions, striving always to live with compassion and love—for ourselves and for others.
+We are committed to promoting social justice and serving all members of our wider community.

-We are a Welcoming Congregation, committed to the inclusion of every person.
-All are welcome without regard for race, ethnicity, gender, sexual orientation, or economic status.
+We are a Welcoming Congregation, dedicated to the full inclusion of every person.
+All are welcome—regardless of race, ethnicity, gender, sexual orientation, or economic circumstance.

 The Unitarian Universalist Fellowship of the Rappahannock affirms and promotes these Seven Principles: